Silvio Berlusconi, Italy’s tarnished 3-time premier, dies at 86

 Berlusconi was born in Milan on Sept.
 29, 1936, the son of a middle-class banker.
 He earned a law degree, writing his thesis on advertising.
 He started a construction company at 25 and built apartment complexes for middle-class families on Milan’s outskirts, part of a postwar boom.

 But his astronomical wealth came from the media.
 In the late 1970s and 1980s, he circumvented Italy’s state TV monopoly RAI by creating a de facto network in which local stations all showed the same programming.
-RAI and his Mediaset network accounted for about 90% of the national market in 2006.
+RAI and his Mediaset television network accounted for about 90% of the national market in 2006.

 When the “Clean Hands” corruption scandals of the 1990s decimated the political establishment that had dominated postwar Italy, Berlusconi filled the void, founding Forza Italia in 1994.